ZewdieMc/catalog-of-my-things/README.md

 <!-- PROJECT DESCRIPTION -->

 # 📖 [Catalog_of_my_things] <a name="about-project"></a>

-> ## **[Catalog_of_my_things]** :- The "Catalog_of_my_things" is a console app that helps users manage their collections of books, music albums, movies, and games.
+ ## **[Catalog_of_my_things]** :- The "Catalog_of_my_things" is a console app that helps users manage their collections of books, music albums, movies, and games.
 Data is stored in JSON files and a corresponding database.
 Users can add, view, and remove items, as well as search for specific items.
+Have a look at our **[video presentation](https://drive.google.com/file/d/1NFQ_JmTiCCSLpqZ6EZKZMCjLVDpkTFC2/view)** of the console app.

 ## 🛠 Built With <a name="built-with"></a>